Pennsylvania Archaeology - Home

 Early Stone Cairns and Rows in Eastern Pennsylvania __ "Southwest of Allentown, Pennsylvania, on a wooded forty-plus acre ridge site in the Oley Hills, is an impressive and unusual array of manmade stone features that bears little relationship to any known colonial workmanship or activity.
 These features consist of large and intricately constructed cone-shaped and flat-topped cairns, oddly shaped stone rows, stone platforms, a large stone terrace and ritualized boulders, made by either connecting them with short stone rows, or else by piling small rocks on top of or against them.
 The workmanship of many of these features is truly artistic and awe inspiring."
 You will find an interesting article. - From neara.org - http://www.neara.org/MULLER/intro.htm

-Pennsyvlvania Archaeological Council __ "The Pennsylvania Archaeological Council (PAC) is a statewide organization of professional archaeologists dedicated to promoting Pennsylvania archaeology."
-Learn about the organization, its goals and plans for the future. - From Pennsylvania Archaeological council - http://home.earthlink.net/~pxxmiller/
+Pennsylvania Archaeological Council __ "The Pennsylvania Archaeological Council (PAC) is a statewide organization of professional archaeologists dedicated to promoting Pennsylvania archaeology."
+Learn about the group, its goals and accomplishments. - From Pennsylvania Archaeological Council - http://www.pennarchcouncil.org/

 Pennsylvania Preservation Plan Profile __ Learn how the state plans to protect historical and archaeological sites. - From National Park Service - http://www.cr.nps.gov/hps/pad/stateplans/pennsylvania.htm